-Contact the Health Professions Office at (208) 676-7132 for further information.
+Contact the Health Professions Division at (208) 769-3373 for further information.

-- 1. High school diploma or GED - 2.
-Minimum grade of C or 2.00 must be earned in each of the courses required for the program. - 3.
-Complete the following prerequisite courses: - a.
-ALTH 106 (Working In Health Care) - b.
-BIOL 175 (Human Biology) - c.
-MATH 102 (Computational Skills for Allied Health) - 4.
-Demonstrate an ability to key 35 net words per minute.
-Examples of documentation include, but are not limited to: - a.
-Proof of competency from a temporary employment agency or Idaho Department of Labor - b.
-Credit by examination in CAOT-112 - c.
-Successful completion of CAOT-112 - 5.
-A criminal background check will be required upon acceptance into the medical assistant program.
-Violations which appear on the criminal background check may result in denied access to clinical sites and therefore inability to complete the program.
+- 1. High school diploma or GED. - 2.
+Application to the Medical Assistant program. - 3.
+Minimum grade of C or 2.00 must be earned in each of the prerequisite courses required for the program.
+Prerequisites: - ALTH-106 - BIOL-175 - CAOT-112 or demonstrate ability to key 35 wpm - MATH-102 - Examples of documentation include, but are not limited to: - a.
+Proof of competency from a temporary employ ment agency or Idaho Department of Labor. - b.
+Credit by examination in CAPS-112. - c.
+Successful completion of CAPS-112. - 4.
+All lab science courses which were completed more than seven years prior to application must be repeated. - 5.
+A criminal background check will be required upon acceptance.
+Violations may result in denied access to clinical sites and therefore inability to complete the program.
+For questions regarding specific violations please contact the program director.